cchaplin/SpringBoot-CDES2/otms/README.md

 ## Micro Services Architecture

 OTMS has been designed as a cloud native application based on Micro Services Architecture using Domain Driven Design (DDD).

-The MSA architecture diagram can be found [here](msa.jpg).
+- The MSA architecture diagram can be found [here](otms_msa.jpg).
+- The design diagram for "Trip Details" microservice can be found [here](trip_details_design.jpg).

 ## Prerequisites